massamany/WireMockCsv/README.md

     * "sourceParam": Name of the parameter containing the values to escape.
 * fromPreviousResponse: Retrieves the body of the previous response provided as a parameter to WireMockCsv, in order to put it in a variable.
 Parameters :
     * "action": "fromPreviousResponse",
+    * "subProperty": Name of the sub property to extract from the template JSon content.
 * "pathParam": Allows to retrieve a path variable to inject it into a parameter.
 Parameters :
     * "action": "pathParam",
     * "index": Index of the path param.
 Warn: first index is "1".
 Example: with the path `/mock/123/test` then `123` is at index 2.